 Targets are the output locations where the log will appear.
 By default, in both default and debug configurations, only the Apple System Logger target (iOS 9 and below) or OSLog (iOS 10+) will be enabled.

 SDLLogTargetAppleSystemLogger, is the default log target for both default and debug configurations on devices running iOS 9 or older.
 This will log to the Xcode console and the device console.

 The OSLog target,

 SDLLogTargetOSLog, is the default log target in both default and debug configurations for devices running iOS 10 or newer.
 For more information on this logging system see Apple's documentation.
 SDL's OSLog target will take advantage of subsystems and levels to allow you powerful runtime filtering capabilities through the MacOS Console app with a connected device.

 SDLLogTargetFile, allows you to log messages to a rolling set of files which will be stored on the device, specifically in the

 Documents/smartdevicelink/log/ folder.
 The file names will be timestamped with the start time.

-To access the file, you can either access it from runtime on the device (for example, to attach it to an email that the user sends), or if you have access to the device, you can access them via iTunes as well with small modifications to your app:
+To access the file, you can either access it from runtime on the device (for example, to attach it to an email that the user sends), or if you have access to the device, you can access them via iTunes (pre-Catalina) or the MacOS Finder (post-Catalina).
+To access the files on the device you must make the following small modifications to your app:

 info.plist.
 Set the value to